-The Columbia College J.W. and Lois Stafford Library is located at the main campus and includes extensive electronic reference and research sources in support of the college's academic curriculum.
+The Columbia College J.W. and Lois Stafford Library is located at the main campus and includes extensive physical and electronic reference and research sources in support of the college's academic curriculum.
 Stafford Library serves as the primary library for all students, faculty and staff from all locations through the library's web site at http://library.ccis.edu.
-Librarians are available to answer questions via email, chat, text or phone during library hours to assist with research.
+In addition to the Director & Assistant Director, there are 3 degreed Librarians who are available to answer research questions via email, video chat, text chat, or phone Monday through Friday 8:00 a.m. - 5:00 p.m.
+Off hours research assistance is available by request.

-Stafford Library's collection of materials supports the curriculum of Columbia College and contains more than 70 online databases with full-text and indexed articles from professional journals, legal publications, newspapers and magazines; 90,000 electronic journals, magazines, and newspapers; 210,000 electronic books; 150,000 streaming audio discs; and 35,000 streaming videos.
+Stafford Library's collection of materials supports the curriculum of Columbia College and contains more than 60 online databases with full-text and indexed articles from professional journals, legal publications, newspapers and magazines (see below for listing); 70,000 electronic journals, magazines, and newspapers; 290,000 electronic books; 210,000 streaming audio discs and streaming videos.
 All of the library's electronic collections are accessible remotely 24 hours/day via the library website using a person's myPortal username and password through a proxy server.
 Electronic delivery of articles not found in the library databases is also available.

-More than 140 electronic subject and course guides have been created by library liaisons to provide information about finding articles, books, e-books, videos, and other resources about a topic.
+More than 100 electronic subject and course guides have been created by library liaisons to provide information about finding articles, books, e-books, videos, and other resources about a topic.
 Subject guides provide a good starting point for students to find library resources pertaining to a subject, such as the best article databases to use or how to find e-books.
 Course guides are created for a specific course and include library resources pertinent to that course.
 Information about the research process and style manuals are available on the library's website.